This directory is designed to answer many of your questions. Please scroll through each letter to find the topics you are searching for.

 Playground supervision

-Students are supervised daily over morning tea and lunch breaks.
-The sick bay is monitored by office staff over these times as well.
+Learners are supervised daily over morning tea and lunch breaks.
+The Health Room is monitored by office staff over these times as well.

-A copy of school policies and procedures is available to view on request.
+All copies of school policies and procedures are available to view on request.
+Please see our Policies page.

-Real time reporting will be continuous through the Hero app.
-There will be a more formal academic report in the middle and end of the year, also through Hero.
-Opportunities to meet with the teacher for conferencing will happen mid and end of year.
-We also encourage parents to contact kaiako to make a time to discuss any concerns or arising issues if they arise outside these formal times.
+Real time reporting is continuous through the Hero app.
+A more formal academic report comes out in the middle and end of the year, also through Hero.
+Opportunities to meet with the teacher for conferencing happen mid and end of year.
+We also encourage parents to contact kaiako/teachers to make a time to discuss any concerns or arising issues if they occur outside these formal times.

 Responsibilities and Leadership